rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 - If the `Pet Clinic` App is running you have a good Spring/Java example to work with.

-- You can use `CRTL-C` to cancel out of the `java -jar target/*.jar` command.
+- You can use `CRTL-C` on your Ubuntu VM to cancel out of the `java -jar target/*.jar` command.

 **Let's recap:**
 - Your Linux VM is able to run GoLang and Spring/Java programs.
-- Your Linux VM has a public IP address and a FQDN (Fully Qualified Domain Name) that let's you test (locally) your code.
+- Your Linux VM has a public IP address and a FQDN (Fully Qualified Domain Name) that lets your friends access and test your Apps.
+You can also test locally (using localhost or 127.0.0.1) your code.
 - The code examples you executed provided an http interface accessible from a browser.
 - A developer typically starts by writing his/her code locally.
 It's when he/she pushes the code to a server that differences in configuration and dependencies can lead to the famous "...but it worked on my machine..." comments.
 In the following hands-on labs, we will see how Container Images can help in this area.